Klaleus/library-defold-checkpoint/README.md

 Writes data to a file.

-If the file doesn't exist, then it will be created, along with its entire directory hierarchy.
+If the file does not exist, then it will be created, along with its entire directory hierarchy.

-By default, data is serialized and deserialized in binary mode.
-This allows the user to write and read Defold structures like `vmath.vector3()`.
-However, if the specified `path` has a file extension of `.json`, then only data types supported by JSON are valid.

 **Parameters**